Monitors

 The Bottom Line

 The ASUS ROG Swift PG32UCDM3 solidifies its position as a top-tier gaming monitor, earning high praise for its panel quality and performance.
-We found that its BlackShield technology offers validated scratch resistance, while ASUS's implementation doesn't lag behind, maintaining the integrity of the OLED panel.
+We found that its BlackShield technology delivers validated scratch resistance along with an anti-reflection coating, meaning this is not a traditional glossy panel and handles ambient glare more gracefully than bare OLED surfaces typically do.
 The display stands out with its DisplayHDR True Black 500 certification, which, paired with a slightly increased brightness, ensures deep blacks and vibrant colors.
+Full-screen white brightness exceeds 300 cd/mยฒ, which 5 of 18 sources confirmed beats prior QD-OLEDs in that regard.
 Tweaktown.com noted its 4K QD-OLED panel with a 240Hz refresh rate, a combination that pleases gamers looking for sharp, fast visuals.
-Connectivity is also a strong point, with DisplayPort 2.1a UHBR20 enabling uncompressed 4K 240Hz and 8K 60Hz, which is a significant upgrade for high-resolution gaming and content creation.
-However, the tripod stand's large footprint and lack of internal speakers were noted as drawbacks by some reviewers.
+Connectivity is also a strong point, with DisplayPort 2.1a UHBR20 enabling uncompressed 4K 240Hz and 8K 60Hz, a significant capability for high-resolution gaming and content creation.
+The OLED Care Pro suite, featuring a Neo Proximity Sensor that intelligently reduces burn-in risk, adds meaningful long-term peace of mind.
+However, the tripod stand's large footprint, absence of internal speakers, and a height adjustment range that doesn't go low enough were noted as drawbacks by some reviewers.

 Performance Breakdown